RUTH IMMIGRATION LAW CLIENT SERVICE PRINCIPLES

 Reasonable Attorney Fees, Not Maximum Profitability

 Many of our family and employer clients have suffered in the current economy.
 As USCIS filing fees and daily living expenses increase, their budgets go down.
 As a self-employed father of 6 children, trust me, I understand the value of a hard earned dollar in the family budget.
 My attorney fees are based on my years of experience of what it takes to diligently and properly prepare and submit an immigration case for a client, and which yields to me a necessary fee for my effort that provides for my family.
 To keep fees reasonable, we don’t have offices in fancy skyscrapers in the world’s most expensive cities.
 We maintain reasonable office space, reasonable overhead, and utilize technology wherever possible to keep office expense reduced.
 This administrative savings to us, is passed on to you.
 Expensive lawyers would love for you to believe that very high fees equal unparalleled results.
 I want you to believe fancy plants in a Manhattan office contribute nothing to the advocacy of your case.
 Talk to me.
 Test my knowledge.
-Then make your evaluation of our promise that high quality representation is possible with reasonable and affordable attorney fees.
+Then make your evaluation of my promise that high quality representation is indeed possible with reasonable and affordable attorney fees.